maevecrossan/peaceful-path/README.md

 * Thirdly, I'd like to thank my family.
 Without their support and ✨aggressive✨ motivation, I would likely have talked myself out of this career change.

 * Lastly, I'd like to thank you for making it to the end of my README!
-I hope your enjoyed my project.
+I hope you enjoyed my project.